HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

 # Configuring DAM Indexing

-This page contains instructions on how to configure the indexing processes available in DAM.
+This page contains instructions on how to add configurations of the OpenSearch middleware and enable DAM indexing.

 ## Prerequisite